paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

 Subsec. (g).
 Pub.
 L. 117–215, § 103(a)(1), redesignated subsec. (f) as (g).
 Former subsec. (g) redesignated (h).

 Subsec. (h).
 Pub.
-L. 117–328, § 1262(a), which directed amendment of subsec. (g) by substituting “Practitioners who dispense narcotic drugs (other than narcotic drugs in schedule III, IV, or V) to individuals for maintenance treatment or detoxification treatment” for “(1) Except as provided in paragraph (2), practitioners who dispense narcotic drugs to individuals for maintenance treatment or detoxification treatment”, redesignating subpars.
+L. 117–328, § 1262(a), as amended by Pub.
+L. 119–26, § 4(2)(A), substituted “Practitioners who dispense narcotic drugs (other than narcotic drugs in schedule III, IV, or V) to individuals for maintenance treatment or detoxification treatment” for “(1) Except as provided in paragraph (2), practitioners who dispense narcotic drugs to individuals for maintenance treatment or detoxification treatment”, redesignated subpars.
 (A) to (C) of former par.
 (1) as pars.
-(1) to (3), respectively, redesignating cls. (i) and (ii) of par.
+(1) to (3), respectively, redesignated cls. (i) and (ii) of par.
 (2) as subpars.
-(A) and (B), respectively, and striking former par.
-(2) which related to waiver of registration requirements, was executed to subsec. (h) to reflect the probable intent of Congress and the redesignation of subsec. (g) as (h) by Pub.
-L. 117–215, § 103(a)(1).
-See Amendment note below.
+(A) and (B), respectively, and struck out former par.
+(2) which related to waiver of registration requirements.

 Pub.
 L. 117–215, § 103(a)(1), redesignated subsec. (g) as (h).
 Former subsec. (h) redesignated (i).